Specializing in Speech, Occupational, & Physical Therapies

 About Thera-Play Pediatrics

 At Thera-Play Pediatrics, our mission is to provide children and families with quality and consistent pediatric therapy services that maximize a child’s functional independence and quality of life.
-Our centers in Springdale, Fort Smith, and Harrison, AR, are strategically designed to mirror the experiences that developing children encounter within their communities.
+Our centers in Springdale and Fort Smith, AR, are strategically designed to mirror the experiences that developing children encounter within their communities.

 We address your child’s global therapy needs while they enjoy what they do best: playing.
 For the child, his or her therapy sessions are fun, not a series of rote activities.
 Our goal is to maximize each child’s motivation to play throughout the therapeutic process.